Edited by Mike Aquino.

 Services to the Cotai Strip, where many of the casinos can be found, are run by Cotaijet.
 The services at Cotai are met by complimentary casino shuttles to the Venetian and Sands Cotai.

-The most frequent route is from Sheung Wan to downtown Macau.
+The most frequently-traveled route comes from Sheung Wan and disembarks at downtown Macau.
 This is also the only route that has regular night services.

-- From TST to downtown Macau: Every thirty minutes from 07:00 until 22:30.
+- From Kowloon to downtown Macau: Every one and a half hours from 07:30am until 6:30pm.
 There are no night sailings on this route.

-- From Kowloon to Cotai: This is the least frequent route with five sailings through the morning until 13:15.
+- From Kowloon to Cotai: Five sailings through the morning from 8:15am until 13:15pm.

 From Sheung Wan and TST the journey time is between 60-75 minutes, depending on sea conditions and whether you are on a standard ferry or faster catamaran.